There are many ways in which you can encourage and support your child to practise their Welsh outside school.

 Click on the underlined blue text in section below to discover more about the opportunities available to help you on your own bilingual journey.

 The National Centre for Learning Welsh provides a suite of language learning options at five different levels: Entry, Foundation, Intermediate, Advanced and Proficiency.
 The centre offers locally available language learning classes through 11 centres nationally.
-Courses are provided in Bridgend, Cardiff, Merthyr Tydfil, Rhondda Cynon Taff and the Vale of Glamorgan with a successful shift to more online provision in recent times.
+Learn Welsh provides courses in Bridgend, Cardiff, Merthyr, Rhondda Cynon Taff and the Vale of Glamorgan with a successful shift to more online provision in recent times.
 Click on the link for local information and promotions.
 Find your new course.

 Have a go at some of their informal 10 minute Mini Lessons for beginners.
 Enjoy!